Issue date 12 March 2014

 Purposes for collection

 We only collect personal information that is reasonably necessary for, or directly related to, one or more of our functions or activities under the legislation we administer.
-For further information, see The laws ASIC administers.
+For further information, see The laws we administers.

 How we collect information